 - Fresh strawberries 500 g

 - Dissolve the cornstarch with a little cold milk or water.
 Reserve.
 Place the rest of the milk in a pot to heat.
 In a bowl place the eggs, whole cane sugar, vanilla essence and orange or lemon zest.
-Beat until dissolved.
+Stir until dissolved.

 - Add half of the hot milk, mix, then place this mixture in the pot with the rest of the milk.
 Add the dissolved cornstarch.
 While continuing to whisk, heat over low heat until it starts to boil.
 Without letting cool, pour the preparation and put kitchen plastic film.
 Store in the refrigerator.